 Not sure what type of wood your piece is?
 Check out my Ultimate Guide to Identifying Wood Types in Furniture.

 Softwoods should be treated differently than hardwoods.
-Most softwoods should start no lower than 100 grit unless there are severe gouges.
+Most softwoods should be started at no lower than 100 grit unless there are severe gouges.

 Hardwoods like maple and oak start with 120 grit and finish with no finer than 150 grit for oil-based stains and 180 for water-based stains and gel stains.